 North Devon Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded, properly accounted for, and used economically, efficiently and effectively.
-The council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.

 In discharging this overall responsibility the council is responsible for putting in place proper arrangements for the governance of its affairs, and facilitating the effective exercise of its functions, which includes arrangements for the management of risk.

-North Devon Council has approved and adopted a code of corporate governance, which is consistent with the principles of the Chartered Institute of Public Finance and Accountancy (CIPFA), and the Society of Local Authority Chief Executives (Solace) Framework "Delivering Good Governance in Local Government".
-A copy of the code can be obtained from John Patrinos, (Corporate and Community Support Manager).
-This statement explains how the council has complied with the code and also meets the requirements of regulation 4(2) of the Accounts and Audit regulations 2003 as amended by the Accounts and Audit (Amendment) (England) Regulations 2006 in relation to the publication of a statement on internal control.
+The Council has approved and adopted a code of corporate governance, which is consistent with the principles of the Chartered Institute of Public Finance and Accountancy (CIPFA), and the Society of Local Authority Chief Executives (Solace) Framework "Delivering Good Governance in Local Government".
+This statement explains how the council has complied with the code and also meets the requirements of the Accounts and Audit regulations in relation to the publication of a statement on internal control.